Is Your Passion In Prision? | Chapter Two

 As I saw this vision I thought to myself, “The reason why no one wants to be in prison is because it's a place of having no passion or will.
 Prison is a bad place to be but when we volunteer to be in there it’s even worse.

 When our passion is imprisoned, our life and freedom are also imprisoned.
 We do this every day under a slave mindset and don't realize it.
 What defines a slave?
-He is not permitted to do his will.
-Living holy is not enough to give us freedom until our will is free.
-Even prisoners can live a holy life in prison, but without freedom they have no life.
+He is not permitted to do his will but only exist.
+Living holy is not enough to to have freedom.
+Our will must experience freedom.
+Even prisoners can live a holy life in prison but without freedom they have no life.
 Acts 17:28 for in Him we live and move and have our being…

 Our Will Is Redeemed